MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

 Overview
 ========

-This project is used to deploy MyWebsite on the following sites:
+This project is used to deploy MyWebsite on my Localhost a test environment and production environment.

-    - Localhost - for development work
-    - test.markjohnwilson.net - for testing
-    - www.markjohnwilson.net - production

 It uses a number of technologies including: